Courage to Lead: Providing leadership training, nurturing and renewal for nonprofit executive leaders.

 > Listing of Courage to Lead program alumni

-Retreats are held in Santa Barbara at the beautiful La Casa de Maria Retreat Center.
-Amidst towering ancient oaks with views of the mountains beyond and just minutes from tranquil beaches, La Casa de Maria provides the perfect setting to help Courage to Lead participants begin to hear our inner voice.
+Since the Thomas fire and resulting debris flow in Montecito this past winter, our usual host site of La Casa de Maria Retreat Center is working to recover its buildings, land, and thus services.
+We wish them a quick and healthy resurgence as we intend to return to their site and services as soon as they are able to accommodate our program needs.
+Meanwhile, we are lucky to live in a town amidst beautiful mountains, tranquil beaches, and accommodations that can provide the perfect setting to help Courage to Lead participants begin to hear our inner voice.
 The practice of reflection, journaling, and deep listening are part of the fabric of our approach.
 Working in such a space, participants are able to focus on what they need to renew personal identity, professional integrity, and vocational vitality.

 What happens at a Courage to Lead retreat?